Christina of Denmark: First widowhood

 After Jane Seymour, the third wife of Henry VIII, died in 1537, Christina was considered as a possible bride for the English king.
 The German painter Hans Holbein was commissioned to paint portraits of noblewomen eligible to become the English queen.
 On 10 March 1538, Holbein arrived in Brussels with the diplomat Philip Hoby to meet Christina.
 Hoby arranged with Benedict, the Master of Christina's household, for a sitting the next day.
 Christina sat for the portrait for three hours wearing mourning dress.
 Her rooms in Brussels were hung with black velvet, black damask and a black cloth-of-estate.
-Christina, then only sixteen years old, made no secret of her opposition to marrying the English king, who by this time had a reputation around Europe for his mistreatment of wives: Henry had divorced his first wife Catherine of Aragon (Christina's great-aunt), and beheaded his second, Anne Boleyn.
+Christina, then only sixteen years old, made no secret of her opposition to marrying the English king, who by this time had a reputation around Europe for his mistreatment of wives: Henry had annulled his marriage to his first wife Catherine of Aragon (Christina's great-aunt), and beheaded his second, Anne Boleyn.
 She supposedly said, "If I had two heads, one should be at the King of England's disposal."
-It was also obvious that Mary of Hungary was less than enthused with the match, being no admirer of Henry VIII.
+It was also obvious that Mary of Hungary was less than enthusiastic about the match, being no admirer of Henry VIII.
 Mary, and Christina's mother, were Henry's first wife's nieces.
 Henry pursued the marriage until January 1539, when the attitude of Mary made it obvious that the match would never take place.
 Thomas Wriothesley, the English diplomat in Brussels, advised Thomas Cromwell that Henry should; "fyxe his most noble stomacke in some such other place."

 William, Duke of Cleves, proposed to Christina.
 William had been made duke of Guelders by will of the last childless duke of Guelders.
 This was contested by the Emperor, who wished to incorporate Guelders with the Netherlands.
 It was also contested by the Duchy of Lorraine, who regarded Guelders as their property through Philippa of Guelders, and the purpose of his proposal was to secure the Emperors support of his succession to Guelders against the claims of Lorraine.
 The other suitors were Francis, heir to the Duchy of Lorraine, and Antoine, Duke of Vendôme, later Antoine of Navarre.
 The proposal of William of Cleves was refused by Charles V because of the Guelders question.